PhilipGriffith/AHPy/README.md

 |c|1/5|1/3|1|**3/4**|
 |d|1/2|1/4|**4/3**|1|

-We'll first compute the target weights and consistency ratio for the complete matrix, then repeat the process after removing the **(c, d)** comparison marked in bold:
+We'll first compute the target weights and consistency ratio for the complete matrix, then repeat the process after removing the **(c, d)** comparison marked in bold.
+We can view the computed value in the Compare object's detailed report:

 ```python
 >>> comparisons = {('a', 'b'): 1, ('a', 'c'): 5, ('a', 'd'): 2, ('b', 'c'): 3, ('b', 'd'): 4, ('c', 'd'): 3 / 4}